-Lecture: MWF 9-10am in PHR 2.108.
-Most of the test material will come from information presented in lecture and the articles we study in the last 2/3 of the class.
+Lecture: MWF 9-10am in PAR 201.
+Most of the test material will come from information presented in lecture and the articles we use in class.
 I recommend that you take good notes and/or record the lectures.
 The easiest way to learn and perform well in my class is to attend the lectures and discussion sessions.
 As we work together to set the topics for the latter parts of the class, I will update the syllabus on the class webpage.